Careers

 Graduate Teaching Assistants and Undergraduate Teaching Assistants

-Psychology anticipates up to the equivalent of 10 positions to be filled by a combination of Graduate Teaching Assistants (GTAs) and possibly Undergraduate Teaching Assistants (UTAs) for its Psychology courses for the 2024 summer terms.
-UTAs will only be hired if graduate students do
+Psychology anticipates up to the equivalent of 35 positions to be filled by a combination of Graduate Teaching Assistants (GTAs) and possibly Undergraduate Teaching Assistants (UTAs) for its Psychology courses for the September and January terms.
+UTAs will only be hired if graduate students do not take the option of these positions or if more funding becomes available.

 The courses for which we need GTAs /UTAs include:

-• PSYO 111
+- PSYO 111 and 121

-• PSYO 270
+- PSYO 270 and 271

 The successful Teaching Assistant may be involved in the following:

-• marking assignments, labs and exams
+- marking assignments, mid-terms, quizzes, and exams

-• discussion periods
+- discussion periods

-• tutorials and lectures
+- tutorials and lectures

-• invigilation duties
+- invigilation duties

-• academic assistance to students in office hours
+- academic assistance to students in office hours

-UBC Okanagan hires on the basis of merit and is strongly committed to diversity within its community and especially welcomes applications from women, visible minority group members, Aboriginal persons, persons with disabilities, persons of any sexual orientation or gender identity, and others who may contribute to further diversification of ideas.
+UBC Okanagan hires on the basis of merit and is strongly committed to diversity within its community and especially welcomes applications from women, visible minority group members, Indigenous persons, persons with disabilities, persons of any sexual orientation or gender identity, and others who may contribute to further diversification of ideas.
 However, Canadians and permanent residents of Canada will be given priority.

 TO APPLY FOR THIS POSITION:

 Remote and on-campus work are subject to the same regulatory and statutory obligations.
-Work that would normally be performed on campus within British Columbia (BC) must continue to be performed at a location within the province. https://hr.ubc.ca/hybrid-work-guidelines
+Work that would normally be performed on campus within British Columbia (BC) must continue to be performed at a location within the province. https://hr.ubc.ca/hybridwork-guidelines

-**All positions are subject to budgetary approval**
+**All positions are subject to budgetary approval and based on enrolment**

 UBC Okanagan hires on the basis of merit and is strongly committed to diversity within its community and especially welcomes applications from women, visible minority group members, Indigenous persons, persons with disabilities, persons of any sexual orientation or gender identity, and others who may contribute to the further diversification of ideas.
 However, Canadians and permanent residents of Canada will be given priority.